Gonzatrepin8/project-compiladores/README.md

-# Taller y Diseño de Software
+# Taller de Diseño de Software

 This repository has a Makefile that you can use to compile our compiler.
 You can run this Makefile script with the command: